-Introductory Spanish for Speakers of Spanish
+Introductory Spanish for

+Speakers of Spanish

+3 crs.
+4 hrs.
+1 lab hr.

 This is an elementary Spanish course for students who can speak Spanish but have no formal training in the language.
 Students who have taken SPN 101 and/or SPN 102 will not receive credit for this course.